Kait0u/RandomImage/README.md

 ## Usage

 Simply create an instance of the class.
-The constructor's got arguments familiar from Pillow, and a few new ones.
+The constructor's got arguments familiar from Pillow's Image.new() method, and a few new ones.

 ```python
 __init__(self, complexity: int, mode = "RGBA", size = (__DEFAULT_DIM, __DEFAULT_DIM), aa = None, seed = None)